wiktor-falek/sorting-visualizer/README.md

 ##  How to use it? 🤔

-1. Open cmd in project's directory
+1. Open cmd in project's main directory

-1. run `python sort.py` command,  bubble sort by default
+1. Run `python sort.py` command,  bubble sort by default

 1. run cmd in full screen for smoother effect

 ## Arguments ⚙️

-python sort.py algorithm array_size
+`python sort.py algorithm array_size`

 `python sort.py -h` for argument help and list of algorithms